bpcreech/http-eval/README.md

 Execution (RCE) attack.

-`http-eval` _attempts to_ guarantee that only the current local Unix user, and folks in its Unix group, can send JavaScript to the server.
+`http-eval` _attempts to_ guarantee that only the current local Unix user, and (depending on the `umask`) folks in its Unix group, can send JavaScript to the server.

 **Note that, as stated in the `LICENSE` file, `http-eval` has no warranty of any kind guaranteeing the above security stance.
 Use at your own risk.** Please